 23) MRTG - the classic graph tool

 This is a network traffic monitor that will provide you graphs using the rrdtool.
 It is one of the oldest tools that provides graphics and is one of the most used on Unix-like operating systems.
-Check our article on how to use MRTG for information on the installation and configuration process
+Check the article on how to install MRTG for information on the installation and configuration process

 24) Monit - simple and easy to use monitor tool